TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseUnpacked/Changes/v1.0/AllSortedByDate.md

 **Source:** 1619_nuke_cannon_duplicate_radiation.yaml

 ---
-### 2023-02-11 - Adds idle auto reload after 2100 ms for China Overlord, Emperor <a name='link__20230211__1670_overlord_emperor_idle_reload'></a>
+### 2023-02-11 - Adds idle auto reload after 2100 ms to China Overlord, Emperor <a name='link__20230211__1670_overlord_emperor_idle_reload'></a>
 **Changes**

-- **FIX**: The China Overlord will now always reload when idle.
+- **TWEAK**: The China Overlord will now always reload when idle.
 This makes the unit a bit better in scenarios where it managed to only fire with one of its barrel on its target and some time passes until the next target is attacked.

 **Links**